-A rise in reports of water-borne diseases, industrial development that has caused water pollution, and increased concerns about health have boosted the water purification industry.
+A rise in reports of water-borne diseases, industrial development that has caused water pollution, and increased concerns about health have boosted the water purification industry and Water Purification Merchants are in high demand.
 Purifiers are needed to remove toxins, chemicals, bacteria, fungi, biological contaminants, and other impurities from water supplies.

 By 2022, the water purifier market is projected to generate $45.3 billion, according to Allied Market Research Report’s “Water Purifier Market by Technology, End-User and Channels of Distribution – Global Opportunity Analysis and Industry Forecast, 2015 – 2022”.

 Despite the industry being a growth market, the unique characteristics of the water purification industry is why banks consider businesses in this sector high risk.
 They are labeled high-risk merchants, primarily, due to excessive chargebacks from customer complaints and faulty manufacturing.
 When traditional financial institutions won’t work with them, online water purification businesses must work with a high-risk merchant account provider, like SecureGlobalPay, if they want to accept and process credit card payments.
 They can’t process transactions without a water purifier merchant account.

 To securely process payments, apply for a water purifier merchant account by using SecureGlobalPay’s simple, online application.
 Merchants can get approved within 24 and 48 hours.
 Once approved, SecureGlobalPay also sets up chargeback management tools, payment gateways, and fraud filters.

 When merchants work with SecureGlobalPay, they are working with a high-risk processor that understands the challenges that online water purifier merchants face.
 Regardless of risk levels, SecureGlobalPay offers customized payment processing solutions for water purifier businesses of all sizes.

 What to expect during a water purifier account application review